fame64/NonHermitianMagic/README.md

 # NonHermitianMagic
 Codes used to generate the numerical simulations for an article in Magic Steady State Production through Non-hermitian and Stochastic Non Hermitian dynamics
-The numerics was done in python with Jupyter notebooks The analytical calculations were done in Mathematica Meaning of the abbreviations:
+The numerics was done in python with Jupyter notebooks The analytical calculations were done in Mathematica.
+The file "analytical_Calculations_NHMagic.nb" is the clean version while "SDQ_magic_Stuff.nb" contains many more calculations which may be missing from the clean one
+Meaning of the abbreviations:
 DQ: Dissipative Qubit (Deterministic Non-Hermitian)
 SDQx: Stochastic Dissipative Qubit with hopping along sigmax (real)